Cortes traded from Yanks to M’s for signing bonus allocation

-NEW YORK (AP)Nestor Cortes Jr. has been traded from the New York Yankees to Seattle for $28,300 in international signing bonus pool allocation, the remainder of what the Mariners had available to deal.
+NEW YORK (AP)Nelson Cortes Jr. has been traded from the New York Yankees to the Seattle Mariners for international signing bonus pool allocation.

 He was designated for assignment last week to open a roster spot for prospects protected ahead of the winter meeting draft next month.